python-pillow/grant-proposal2/README.rst

 Grant objective
 ---------------

-To fund, in advance, renewal of python-pillow.org for the maximum amount of time allowed by the registrar.
+To fund, in advance, renewal of python-pillow.org for the maximum period of time allowed by the registrar.

 Grant size
 ----------